jona-sassenhagen/statfail/nuisance_failure.md

 A prevalent method we find in the literature, namely inferential null hypothesis significance testing (NHST) of stimuli, fails to perform the necessary control.

 ## NHST and nuisance control
-Often, researchers will attempt to demonstrate that stimuli or participants are selected so as to concentrate their differences on the factor of interest, i.e. reduce confounds, by conducting null-hypothesis testing such as $t$-tests or ANOVA on the potential confound in addition to or even instead of showing descriptive statistics in the form of measures of location and scale.
+Often, researchers will attempt to demonstrate that stimuli or participants are selected so as to concentrate their differences on the variable of interest, i.e. reduce confounds, by conducting null-hypothesis testing such as $t$-tests or ANOVA on the potential confound in addition to or even instead of showing descriptive statistics in the form of measures of location and scale.
 The underlying intuition is that these tests establish whether two conditions differ in a given aspect and serve as proof that the conditions are "equal" on it.
 This is, in turn, based on the common, but incorrect intuition that significance in NHST establishes that a contrast shows a *meaningful effect*, and the related issue that non-significant tests indicate the absence of meaningful effects.